Let's Go Higher (Jordan Knight song): Music video

-The video was filmed April 2011.
+The video was filmed in April 2011.
 About the music video, Knight said: "Fans can expect the video to be a mix between cool, sexy and fun" - though the process wasn't easy.

 The official music video for "Let's Go Higher" was premiered on E!
 Online on April 21, 2011 and was uploaded on YouTube on April 23.
 The video features Jordan Knight dazzled by disco lights, singing and dancing in a night club being surrounded by ladies on the dance floor, along with the infectious beats and grooves, guiding the song with his dreamy voice.
 This is Jordan Knight's first solo music video in almost 12 years, the last one being for "I Could Never Take the Place of Your Man" (1999).
 Of the music video he said, "It was a lot of work because the song is happy and upbeat, but sometimes it's harder to translate that into video.
 I'm not 14.
 I can't jump around and do that kind of thing, but you still want it to be happy and fun", he added.